SAFETAG/SAFETAG/INSTALL.md

 The Document Builder can be used to generate the SAFETAG Overview, Guide, or reports using the following command, customizing it to the correct paths for where each have been downloaded

+**Please note /path/to** -- thoughtout this guide, /path/to is used as a placeholder which you will need to replace with the right path for where your SAFETAG and Documentation-Builder repositories are stored.
+This is generally your home directory (generally /home/username/SAFETAG , or in a subdirectory (e.g. /home/username/github/SAFETAG or /home/username/Documents/SAFETAG).
+The symbol ~ is a shortcut in Linux which means /home/username,  so the above examples could also be ~/SAFETAG , ~/github/SAFETAG, and ~/Documents/SAFETAG)

 ```
 /path/to/Documentation-Builder/builddoc \
   -i /path/to/SAFETAG/en \